 \subsection{Dataset Description}

-Our dataset comprises approximately 8,300 3D compositional scenes, predominantly representing common everyday scenarios.
-Specifically, about 7,700 scenes consist of two interactive objects, while about 600 scenes are composed from more than two (typically 3 to 5) objects.
+Our dataset comprises approximately 8,300 compositional 3D scenes (sampled from about 10,000 candidates) spanning 9 categories: stationery, kitchenware, food, household items, electronics, apparel, decor, toys, and outdoor tools.
+Specifically, about 7,700 scenes consist of two interactive objects, whereas the remaining ~600 scenes are composed of more than two objects (typically 3 to 5).
 Each scene includes the individual 3D assets along with their corresponding compositional poses $\mathbf{\theta}$.
-Notably, the user-provided reference meshes are highly flexible: they can be either high-fidelity assets obtained through manual 3D modeling or outputs synthesized by arbitrary 3D generative models (e.g., Hunyuan, TRELLIS2, Rodin).
+Notably, the user-provided reference meshes are flexible: they can be either high-fidelity assets obtained through manual 3D modeling or outputs synthesized by arbitrary 3D generative models (e.g., Hunyuan, TRELLIS2, Rodin).